 It seems that many things are magically calculated in denominations of 100’s.
 This of course makes me suspicious, but it certainly makes the math easier.
 If you’re pinching pennies your best bet is to hop in a songthaew with a few others and hope it heads where you might want to go.

 *Do note that many of the streets in Hat Yai are one way, so the journey from point A to point B can be a nice little side tour of weaving in and out of side streets.

-**If you are heading to Thailand for longer than 30 days, bring additional money (in baht) to pay for the extended visa (as of March 2017).
+*If you are heading to Thailand for longer than 30 days, you may need to bring additional money (in baht) to pay for the extended visa.
 The prices and procedures may vary depending on the border, but you can check the latest updates and prices HERE.

 For travel from Hat Yai to Bangkok or other parts of Thailand,